d0sc4u/d0sc4u/README.md

-## I'm a Full-Stack Web3 Developer 👋
+## I'm a Full-Stack Web3 and AI Engineer 👋

 ### About Me
 - Building **full-stack projects** on **Solana, Sui, and EVM chains**.